The-AI-Alliance/community/events/event-in-a-box.md

 ## Do you want to run an AI Alliance-affiliated event?

 We are building a global community.
 Events are a big part of how we reach people.
 Since our small team cannot organize and attend every conference and event, we rely on our members to take initiative.
-The following page outlines how we can best work together.
+This page outlines how we can best work together.

-TYPES OF EVENT FORMATS
+TYPE OF EVENT FORMATS

 The AI Alliance has been involved in organizing, hosting, and sponsoring the following types of event formats: